 Robotic Process Automation (RPA)

 ISSI continuously leverages new automation technologies that can save our clients time, money and energy while enabling them to be more responsive and focused on their critical business needs.
-One new technology is called robotic process automation (RPA).
+One new technology is called robotic process automation (RPA) such as KnowledgeLake RPA software.

 Actually, we’ve implemented RPA-like processes for years, but everything was custom built, leveraging optical character recognition (OCR) in third-party software like ABBYY FlexiCapture and AnyDoc OCR.
 Data was automatically extracted and populated into document management software like Hyland OnBase.